 Pickleball is a cross between badminton and table tennis.
-The game is played with two or four people, using solid paddles to hit a ball (similar to a wiffle ball) over a net.
+The game is played with two or four people, using solid paddles to hit a holed plastic ball over a net.

 It is growing in popularity across North America.
 Worthington and Charity learned that first hand in Charlottesville, after they got into business together in 2017 with the launch of an app called Weigo.

 “It was designed to be a platform to help connect tennis and pickleball players to coaches and events around the Charlottesville area,” Worthington said of Weigo.